Bothell, Washington: Utilities

 The delivery of electric power to residents, businesses, and buildings in Bothell is split between two providers serving different sides of the King–Snohomish county line.
 The Snohomish County Public Utility District provides electricity for the Snohomish County side of Bothell, along with the rest of the county; Puget Sound Energy provides electricity for the King County side and natural gas service for all of Bothell.
 The Bothell city government contracts with Recology for all curbside garbage, recycling, and yard waste collection and disposal.
 The company also has a store in Canyon Park that sells products made from recycled materials and accepts hazardous materials for recycling.
 Waste Management handles garbage and recycling collection outside of city limits and was also responsible for some annexed areas of Bothell until 2021.

 Bothell has four water districts that provide tap water service within its city limits: the Alderwood Water and Wastewater District serving Canyon Park and the northern neighborhoods; the Bothell Water District serving Downtown Bothell and nearby neighborhoods; the Northshore Utility District serving western and southern Bothell; and the Woodinville Water District serving a small area in the city's southeastern outskirts.
 Alderwood sources its water from Spada Lake in Snohomish County through the City of Everett; the other three districts purchase their water from Seattle Public Utilities, which sources its supply from the Tolt River watershed in King County.
 The water districts also manage the wastewater and sewage systems for their respective service areas, which are pumped to the Brightwater sewage treatment plant near Woodinville for treatment.
-The city government is also responsible stormwater collection and treatment using a 138 mi system of storm pipes that flow into catchment ponds and detention vaults.
+The city government is also responsible for stormwater collection and treatment using a 138 mi system of storm pipes that flow into catchment ponds and detention vaults.